-Before paying for a radio, inquire about the necessary accessories that the radio requires to function, for instance, battery charger, headsets, and antenna.
+Before paying for radio, inquire about the necessary accessories that the radio requires to function, for instance, battery charger, headsets, and antenna.
 On this note, find out whether these accessories are included in the package or if you’ll need to order them separately.

 So, which radio best fits your amateur radio station?
-If you are looking for a large, full-featured station that puts you on all the 3 bands which are allowed for civilian use, then I bet the Yaesu FT-857D will suffice.
+If you are looking for a large, full-featured station that puts you on all the three bands which are allowed for civilian use, then I bet the Yaesu FT-857D will suffice.

 Unfortunately, this radio is quite pricey and might have a learning curve to it before you can confidently scan, program, and transmit through it.

-It connects you to lots of other hams that utilize the UHF and VHF spectrums and it’s way easier to program using CHIRP and to use.
+It connects you to lots of other hams that utilize the UHF and VHF spectrums, and it’s way easier to program using CHIRP and to use.